 - Albert J. Osbahr III, M.D., a family and occupational physician from Hickory, N.C.

-- Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., was re-elected vice speaker of the AMA’s House of Delegates.
+- Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., the newly re-elected vice speaker of the AMA’s House of Delegates.

 - Georgia A. Tuttle, M.D., a dermatologist from Lebanon, N.H.

-- Kevin W. Williams, a former senior executive at General Motors from Nashville, Tenn., is the public member on the AMA Board.
+- Kevin W. Williams, M.S.A., a former senior executive at General Motors from Nashville, Tenn., the public member of the AMA Board.